Economy of Guyana: Mining

 Mining has surpassed the economic importance of sugar in recent years, making up a sizable portion of Guyana's GDP.
 The large-scale gold and bauxite mining operations are all foreign-owned, but the vast proportion of gold and diamond mining is done by small and medium-scale miners.

 Petroleum

-In the 2010's, significant off-shore oil finds by Exxon has renewed interest in foreign investment in the country.
+In the 2010s, significant off-shore oil finds by Exxon has renewed interest in foreign investment in the country.
 A 2018 estimate predicts Guyana's oilfields are holding over 3.2 billion barrels.
 Off-shore crude oil extraction began in 2019.

+By 2024, oil production in Guyana had soared to approximately 645,000 barrels per day (bpd), marking a significant increase from 98,000 bpd in its initial full year of production.
+Guyana increased crude oil production by an annual average of 98,000 b/d from 2020 to 2023, making it the third-fastest growing non-OPEC producing country during this period.
+The expansion of this sector has significantly contributed to the national economy, with the petroleum industry driving a 62.3 percent GDP growth in 2022, the highest globally according to the IMF.
+Looking forward, Guyana plans to further boost its production capacity to about 1.3 million bpd by 2027 through the development of new projects like Yellowtail, Uaru, and Whiptail.

+In December 2024, Guyana became the third largest per capita petroleum producing country in the world.

+2025

+In the first quarter of 2025, Guyana’s Natural Resource Fund (NRF) received USD 605.5 million in oil revenues, including seven profit oil payments and one royalty payment.
+These payments were for oil produced from January to March 2025, with two payments related to December 2024 lifts.
+Despite an increase in daily production, the country's earnings are expected to decline due to a projected 10.9% drop in oil prices, forecasted at USD 71.9 per barrel for 2025.
+In 2024, Guyana's oil production grew by 57.7%, yielding 225.4 million barrels and generating USD 2.6 billion in revenue.
+Under the 2016 Production Sharing Agreement, Guyana receives a 2% share of oil sold and a 12.5% profit share after ExxonMobil's expenses.
+The country is also set to have 246 oil lifts in 2025.

 Forestry

-Guyana contains the "largest unspoiled rainforests on the continent."
+Guyana contains the "largest unspoiled rainforests on the continent".
 Despite the vast forests covering the country, the timber industry has remained small due to infrastructural limitations such as undeveloped roads and lacking or unreliable electricity to milling operations.

 The country also sees large financial contributions from international organizations looking to protect the forests.

 Fishing

 Most of what is fished is consumed locally, but there is a sizable export market for ocean shrimp.
 Overfishing of shrimp has led to Atlantic seabob becoming the most commercially important catch.
 Commercial fishing is mostly marine, as inland fishing is mostly attributed to subsistence fishing done by Amerindians.